The Kenneth Warren Prize

 Kenneth Warren’s Family, Cyril Akpom, Jan and Iain Chalmers, Dr and Mrs Joseph Cook, Murray and Eleanor Enkin, Phyllis Freeman and Anthony Robbins, Mr and Mrs Alfred Heggie, Adel Mahmoud, Irwin and Marion Schafer, Chris and Jane Silagy.

 Additional donations to the Kenneth Warren Prize Fund are very welcome.
-Anyone wishing to consider making a donation should contact the Cochrane Operations Unit (firstname.lastname@example.org).
+Anyone wishing to consider making a donation should contact the Central Executive Team at firstname.lastname@example.org.